California Residential Methane Emissions Characterization (CARMEC) Study

 Who can participate?

-We are currently looking for homes that meet these criteria:
+We are looking for households living in single-story houses with two or more residents that meet these criteria:

-(a) Outdoor grill connected to a natural gas line (NOT a propane tank) that is in regular use, such as twice per week
+- Outdoor grill connected to a gas line (NOT a propane tank)

-(b) Gas-powered heater for a pool or spa (hot tub) that gets used
+- Gas-powered heater for a pool or spa (hot tub)

 How long does this take?

-Full participation may involve two visits to your home.
+Full participation may involve three visits to your home.

-Methane Measurement Visit: A 3-hour visit for two field technicians to measure methane emissions from at least two of the gas appliances noted above and to set up devices to record their usage.
-In addition, the field team may also measure methane from your gas meter assembly.
+Methane Measurement Visit: A 4-hour visit for two field technicians to visit your home to measure methane emissions from individual gas appliances and from your whole house.

 Device Pickup: A 20-minute visit for a field staff member to return to your home to retrieve monitoring devices used to measure appliance usage, if selected.